 MS: As a designer, do you feel there’s a natural bond between yourself and the Homo Faber artisans?

 JS: Of course.
 Talking to the craftsmen here is very easy, even if they do something completely different to me.
 The way we work is similar.
 There’s an instant connection.
-We kind of understand the suffering and the time we go through to make beautiful objects.
+We kind of understand the occasional suffering and the time we go through to make beautiful objects.

 MS: The Mazda workshops seem to have been a particular highlight.